uchicago-cs/student-resource-guide/_sources/tutorials/git-basics.rst.txt

 we need to take a short
-detour to create an SSH key and upload it to GitHub, which will allow you to access your GitHub repositories from the terminal (including the one you'll create in this tutorial)
+detour to create an SSH key and upload it to GitHub, which will allow you to access your GitHub repositories from the terminal (including the one you'll create in this tutorial).

 While these steps may seem a bit intricate, you only need to do them once.
-If you are logging into a CS Linux environment, the SSH key you create now will be available the next time you log in (regardless of what CS machine you're logging into).
+If you are logging into a CS Linux environment, the SSH key you create now will be available the next time you log in, regardless of what CS machine you're logging into.
-However, if you want to access your repository from a different computer (e.g., your personal computer), you will have to create a new SSH key and upload it to GitHub.
+However, if you want to access your repository from a different computer (e.g. your personal computer), you will have to create a new SSH key and upload it to GitHub.